tchangalov/tchangalov.github.io/src/content/store/tutoring.md

 heroImage: "/tutoring.png"
 ---

-**What**: Build your skills in the following subjects:
+Build your skills in the following subjects:
 - Computer Science (K-12, Undergraduate, Graduate)
 - Math (K-12)
 - Science (K-12)

-**How**: I will provide 1-on-1 tutoring for your schoolwork.
-I will help you with your homework and/or lesson material.
+I will provide 1-on-1 tutoring for your schoolwork.

-**Venue**: It will be a virtual conference.
+**Venue**: Tutoring classes will be provided online.
+In-person classes are available, but limited to certain locations - prices may vary.

+**Family Discount**: ~~$20~~ $15/person, if two or more participate in tutoring.